Energy efficiency tips

 Energy Rating Calculator at energyrating.gov.au

-Estimate you're running costs
+Estimate your running costs

 Before buying a fridge or freezer you should first decide on what size and features you need.
 If you are living by yourself, a small single door fridge may be sufficient for your needs, whereas a family of five may need a much larger fridge.